 Minors are available through the schools of Liberal Arts and Sciences, Art and Design, and Business and Technology.
 Minors enrich students’ education by enabling them to broaden their knowledge in an area related to their major, to study across disciplines, or to explore another field of interest.
 For help in choosing a minor, students should contact the Academic Advisement Center.
 See Academic Minors for more information.

-Many of FIT’s degree programs are supported by advisory groups of professionals, drawn largely from the college’s highly placed alumni.
-Group members consult with faculty to review the curriculum and recommend updates and innovations.
-They arrange for student field trips to professional workplaces, participate in student recruitment, and help students identify career possibilities.
-Advisory groups also plan seminars on technical subjects and the latest advancements in their fields, and work to maintain close ties between industry and the college.
+Many FIT degree programs are supported by advisory groups, drawn largely from the college’s highly placed alumni.
+They consult with faculty to keep the curriculum current and industry relevant, arrange field trips, help students identify career options, and work to maintain close ties between FIT and industry.

-Internships and job placement are an essential part of the FIT experience.
-The college’s extensive internship program provides students with vital experience in a vast array of New York City businesses.
-Sponsor organizations have included American Eagle, Bloomingdale’s, Calvin Klein, L’Oréal, Hearst Magazines, MTV, and Saatchi & Saatchi.
-Nearly one-third of FIT student interns are offered employment on completion of their internships.
-FIT’s Career and Internship Center provides a wide range of career-building workshops and resources, and offers lifetime services to all alumni.
+Internships can be an essential part of the FIT experience.
+The college’s extensive internship program provides students with vital experience in a vast array of New York corporate offices, design studios, retail operations, and web-based companies.
+Sponsors have included American Eagle, Bloomingdale’s, Calvin Klein, L’Oréal, and Saatchi & Saatchi.
+Nearly one-third of student interns are offered employment after graduation.
+Job placement services, including career-building workshops and resources, are available to students, and lifetime services are offered to alumni.